- Originally published: 23 March 2020

 This is constantly being updated and gives the latest health advice, answering common questions and concerns, and advising on how to stay mentally and physically healthy while at home.

-Currently, the NHS says not to visit your GP or pharmacy if you have symptoms, and instead stay at home and completely self-isolate for seven days (under the latest lockdown rules, we should all be staying at home and social distancing where possible anyway).
+Currently, the NHS says not to visit your GP or pharmacy if you have symptoms, and instead stay at home and completely self-isolate for seven days (under the current lockdown rules, we should all be staying at home and social distancing where possible anyway).

 If you live with other people, they should also self-isolate for 14 days from the day the first person in your household got symptoms.